qixwang/mc-docs.zh-cn/articles/data-factory/scripts/incremental-copy-powershell.md

 }
 "@

-## IMPORTANT: stores the JSON definition in a file that will be used by the Set-AzDataFactoryLinkedService command.
+## IMPORTANT: stores the JSON definition in a file that will be used by the Set-AzDataFactoryV2LinkedService command.
-$storageLinkedServiceDefinition | Out-File c:\$azureStorageLinkedServiceName.json
+$storageLinkedServiceDefinition | Out-File ./$azureStorageLinkedServiceName.json

 ## Creates a linked service in the data factory
-Set-AzDataFactoryLinkedService -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name "$azureStorageLinkedServiceName" -File c:\$azureStorageLinkedServiceName.json
+Set-AzDataFactoryV2LinkedService -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name "$azureStorageLinkedServiceName" -File ./$azureStorageLinkedServiceName.json

 ## JSON definition of the linked service.
 $azureSQLDatabaseLinkedServiceDefinition = @"